 After acclimatizing to the higher altitude and cooler temperatures the plan is to explore districts like Nueva Santa Fé – with its modern late-20th-century architecture.
 The districts have names and the zones have alpha letters like T and G.

 Another interesting area is Mount Monserrate, an important religious symbol in Bogota.
-In 1640 Colombia’s former governor – Juan de Borja – ordered a church built on the mountain in honor of Monserrate’s Virgin Morena.
+In 1640 Colombia’s former governor – Juan de Borja – ordered a church built on the mountain in honor of Monserrate’s Virgen Morena.
 Several years later they added a monastery.
 Monserrate is a pilgrim destination, a tourist attraction, and a popular place to watch the sun set over Bogota.
 You can get up the mountain by foot, train, or take a cable car with a glass top.
-I prefer walking but they say it’s dangerous and muggings have occurred, so I may take the cable car instead
+I prefer walking but they say it’s dangerous and muggings have occurred, so I may take the cable car.

 Wishing everyone a very Merry Christmas and good fortune in 2015!

 It sounds like you’re having lots of fun adventures!
 The water pictures were just stunning.
 Have a happy Christmas and New Year’s and safe travels.
 Lana